Donal Ryan triumphs at Guardian First Book Award

-Transworld Ireland and Doubleday Ireland have a broad range of new books published this autumn, with plenty of star quality, some familiar names, and plenty of fresh new fiction and non-fiction.
+And there is more great reading from Transworld Ireland this autumn, with plenty of star quality, some familiar names, and a broad range of fresh new fiction and non-fiction.

 Ronan O’Gara has been at the heart of Munster and Irish rugby for the past fifteen years.
 Now, as he comes to the end of a glittering playing career, it is time for him to reflect on those many successes and occasional disappointments with the straight-talking attitude that has become his trademark.
 Never one to shy away from calling it as it is, the result is Ronan O'Gara: Unguarded.

-Another bestselling follow-up is Colm O’Regan’s That's More Of It Now: The Second Book Of Irish Mammies, which follows the publishing phenomenon Isn't It Well For Ye?, which brought the wonderful world of the Irish mammy to homes across Ireland.
+Another bestseller is Colm O’Regan’s That's More Of It Now: The Second Book Of Irish Mammies, the follow-up to the publishing phenomenon Isn't It Well For Ye?, which brought the wonderful world of the Irish mammy to homes across Ireland.
 That’s More Of It Now brings us even deeper into this parallel universe.

 Seventeen weeks pregnant and facing a miscarriage, Savita Halappanavar and her husband Praveen walked into an Irish maternity hospital in October 2012.
 A week later, Savita was dead.
 Kitty Holland’s Savita: The Tragedy that Shook a Nation, recounts one of the most seismic events of recent years in Ireland and the worldwide shockwaves that followed.